VariantEffect/mavehgvs/docs/spec.rst

 are not supported.

 Insertions must be specified by listing the complete inserted sequence.
-Referring to the sequence that is inserted based on its position in the reference sequence is not considered valid for MAVE-HGVS.
+Referring to the sequence that is inserted based on its position in the target sequence is not considered valid for MAVE-HGVS.

 Examples of valid insertions include: